People

 Mar Huertas, PhD.

-Assistant Professor Department of Biology
+Associate Professor Department of Biology

-Dr. Huertas is an Assistant Professor in the Department of Biology at Texas State University.
+Dr. Huertas is an Associate Professor in the Department of Biology at Texas State University.
 She is an expert in fish physiology and endocrinology.
 Dr. Huertas research has focused on the fascinating world of olfaction and chemical communication in vertebrates, using fish as a model species.
 The primary area of research at Texas State University centers on olfactory processes in vertebrates.
 The goal of her research is advancing understanding of the vertebrate olfactory process and providing new tools for managing of fish populations.
 Dr. Huertas teaches Fish Physiology and Vertebrate Endocrinology courses at senior and graduate level.
 She is also engaged in the promotion of minorities in science and is a mentor in the Society for the TXST chapter of Advancement of Chicanos/Hispanics group and member of the diversity committee at her department.
 She built a diverse laboratory with more than 80% Hispanic and other minorities, and 70% women.

 Current Lab Members